The Complete Guide to HIPAA Email Disclaimers

 Email communications are permitted under HIPAA regulations, but specific precautions must be made.
 HIPAA requires that any electronic data be encrypted, and patient consent obtained in order to use their information.
-At the same time, every email that you send must come with an HIPAA email disclaimer to assist with full HIPAA compliance.
+At the same time, every email that you send must come with a HIPAA email disclaimer to assist with full HIPAA compliance.

 Why you might ask?
 A HIPAA email disclaimer is used to inform patients and recipients that information contained within an email may be Protected Health Information (PHI) and is not 100% secure.
 This means any recipient that chooses to reply with confidential information does so at their own risk.
-It also encourages people that should not be reading the message to forward it on to the correct party.
+It also encourages people that should not be reading the message to forward it to the correct party.